Boise Applied Biomechanics of Infants (BABI) Laboratory

 Director: Clare Fitzpatrick, Ph.D.

-Research at the CBL focuses on applying computational models to understand the mechanisms of disease, injury and degeneration, and designing targeted treatment options and surgical interventions to address clinical issues and athletic performance.
-We work in close collaboration with surgeons and experimentalists to gather data to develop and validate our models, and then use these models to predict how the body will behave during different activities, or how it may change as a result of injury or surgical intervention.
+Research at the Computational Biosciences Laboratory (CBL) at Boise State University focuses on applying computational models to understand the mechanisms of disease, injury and degeneration, and designing targeted treatment options and surgical interventions to address clinical issues and athlete performance.
+We work in close collaboration with surgeons and experimentalists to gather data to develop and validate our models, and then use these models to predict how our body will behavior during different activities, or how it may change as a result of injury or surgical intervention.
 The overall objective of this work is to improve quality of life and functional performance.

 Computational Materials Design (CMD) Laboratory